Emmotes/ic_spoilers/docs/donaar.md

     "id": 2573,
     "flavour_text": "",
     "description": {
-        "desc": "Increases the Damage of all Champions in the same column as $source as well as all Champions behind him in the formation by $amount%"
+        "desc": "Donaar increases the damage of Champions in the same column and the column(s) behind him by $amount%."
     },
     "effect_keys": [
         {